brookatlas/eks-terragrunt-recipes/Readme.md

 ### description

-an example terragrunt stack for deploying a eks cluster, with the following basic add-ons:
+a production ready terragrunt stack for deploying a Production ready, Private EKS on AWS.

+## what this stack do?
+the cluster includes the most popular/used sets of extensions/controllers:
-* vpc-cni
+* vpc-cni - for configuring network security between workloads/pods
-* coredns
+* coredns - mandatory
-* alb-ingress-controller
+* alb-ingress-controller - for configuring inbound access to services(load balancer/app load balancer)
-* external-dns
+* external-dns - for configuring dns across services
-* ebs-csi controller
+* ebs-csi controller - for allocating EBS volumes via EKS
-* efs-csi controller
+* efs-csi controller - for allocating EFS volumes via EKS
-* karpenter
+* karpenter - for fast and cost effective provisioning, allocation and management of EKS nodes

 ## how to use